dimagi/commcare-cloud/hosting_docs/source/reference/1-commcare-cloud/commands.md

 commcare-cloud <env> create-snapshot [--use-factory-auth]
 ```

 State information is saved in the '~/.commcare-cloud/snapshots' directory.
-It is a good idea to run this before making any major changes to your environment, as it allows you to have a record of yourenvironment's current state.
+It is a good idea to run this before making any major changes to your environment, as it allows you to have a record of your environment's current state.

 ##### Optional Arguments